 Is your oxygen mask in place?
 What do you need to sort out?
 How are you handling life pressures?
 Do you need help?
 Are you squeezed dry and emotionally exhausted?
 Do you have a support system?

 You do not need to be a perfect parent.
 Just be a real one.

-If you would like to continue with this conversation on ‘baggage-free’ parenting, you can email me at email@example.com.
+If you would like to continue with this conversation on ‘baggage-free’ parenting, you can check us out at www.beingparenting.com.